Spa: Bathing in 19th- and 20th-century America

 During the last half of the 19th century, western entrepreneurs developed natural hot and cold springs into resorts — from the Mississippi River to the West Coast.
 Many of these spas offered individual tub baths, vapor baths, douche sprays, needle showers, and pool bathing to their guests.
 The various railroads that spanned the country promoted these resorts to encourage train travel.
 Hot Springs, Arkansas, became a major resort for people from the large metropolitan areas of St. Louis and Chicago.

 The popularity of the spas continued into the 20th century.
-Some medical critics, however, charged that the thermal waters in such renowned resorts as Hot Springs, Virginia, and Saratoga Springs, New York, were no more beneficial to health than ordinary heated water.
-The various spa owners countered these arguments by developing better hydrotherapy for their patients.
+Some medical critics, however, posited that the thermal waters in such renowned resorts as Hot Springs, Virginia, and Saratoga Springs, New York, were no more beneficial to health than ordinary heated water.
+In response, various spa owners claimed to develop better hydrotherapy for their patients.
 At the Saratoga spa, treatments for heart and circulatory disorders, rheumatic conditions, nervous disorders, metabolic diseases, and skin diseases were developed.
 In 1910, the New York state government began purchasing the principal springs to protect them from exploitation.

 When Franklin Delano Roosevelt was governor of New York, he pushed for a European type of spa development at Saratoga.
 The architects for the new complex spent two years studying the technical aspects of bathing in Europe.
 Completed in 1933, the development had three bathhouses — Lincoln, Washington, and Roosevelt — a drinking hall, the Hall of Springs, and a building housing the Simon Baruch Research Institute.
 Four additional buildings composed the recreation area and housed arcades and a swimming pool decorated with blue faience terra-cotta tile.
 Saratoga Spa State Park's Neoclassical buildings were laid out in a grand manner, with formal perpendicular axes, solid brick construction, and stone and concrete Roman-revival detailing.

 The spa was surrounded by a 1200 acre natural park that had 18 mi of bridle paths, "with measured walks at scientifically calculated gradients through its groves and vales, with spouting springs adding unexpected touches to its vistas, with the tumbling waters of Geyser Brook flowing beneath bridges of the fine roads.
 Full advantage has been taken of the natural beauty of the park, but no formal landscaping".
-Promotional literature again advertised the attractions directly outside the spa: shopping, horse races, and historic sites associated with revolutionary war history.
+Promotional literature advertised the attractions directly outside the spa: shopping, horse races, and historic sites associated with revolutionary war history.
 New York Governor Herbert Lehman opened the new facilities to the public in July 1935.